The Perils of Translating International Contracts

 It follows that translating English-language contracts poses major challenges.
 The key question is, how does one translate text that had no clear meaning in the original?
 And if you translate a contract into English using traditional contract prose, you risk creating confusion that wasn’t present in the original.

-This webinar will increase your knowledge about the issues involved in translating international contracts written in English.
+This video will increase your knowledge about the issues involved in translating international contracts written in English.